cvent/lounge/guide/middleware.md

 });
 ```

-Important note here is that post 'save' and 'remove' hooks do not receive any form of control flow.
+Important note here is that `post` 'save' and 'remove' hooks do not receive any form of control flow.
 There are no
 callbacks passed.

-The callback passed into pre hooks have be used to control flow of logic and execution:
+The callback passed into `pre` hooks can be used to control flow of logic and execution:

 ```js
 schema.pre('save', function (next) {